 - 1. Program and institutional requirements - a.
-Programs must submit the Distance Education Application before implementing a distance education course or a distance education program.
+Programs must submit the Distance Education Application and required fee before implementing a distance education course or a distance education program.
 The application will be made available through the program's portal on the Council's COAccess system. - 2.
 Institutional requirements - a.
 If an institution is offering postsecondary education through distance education to students in a state in which it is not physically located, document that the institution meets any state requirements for it to be legally offering postsecondary education in that state. - 3.
 Council actions - a.
 Consider the request for approval of a distance education offering at its next regularly scheduled meeting after receipt of the completed application. - b.
 Determine whether the request is substantive enough to warrant Council action and notify the program of the decision. - c.
 Assess the effects the addition of distance education may have on the ability of the program to meet or maintain accreditation standards and other policy/procedural requirements. - d.
-Evaluate distance education offerings at the time the program submits confidential and anonymous faculty and student evaluations at the midpoint of an accreditation cycle and prior to a scheduled onsite review.
+Evaluate distance education offerings at the time the program submits confidential and anonymous faculty and student evaluations at the midpoint of an accreditation cycle and prior to a scheduled onsite review; during an onsite accreditation review; as part of the Council's Annual Report process; and at other points of a program's accreditation cycle as deemed necessary.